Attention beginners and experts alike, here is the ultimate guide to everything you need to know in order to go skiing in Korea!

 “To ski or snowboard, that is the question.”

 This is a common dilemma first-timers will come across before starting anything.
 Both of them look cool to try out, but maybe one of them seems more scary and dangerous than the other.
-We’re sure you will spend a long and hard time thinking what you want to learn.
+We’re sure you will spend a long and hard time thinking about what you want to learn.
 Lucky for you, we have put together a table for you to decide what is the right choice for you!

 |Difficulty||Easy||Can be challenging to learn|